-Febrile seizures happen to around three out of every hundred children under the age of five.
-They are usually linked to a childhood illness such as tonsillitis, or teething.
+Febrile seizures are seizures that are triggered by a high temperature.
+They happen to around 5 out of every 100 children under the age of 6.
+They are usually linked to a childhood illness, such as tonsillitis.
 Febrile seizures are not epilepsy.
-However, children who have had febrile seizures have a slightly higher chance of developing epilepsy later on than children in general.
+But children who have had febrile seizures have a higher chance of developing epilepsy when they are older, than children in general.

 This information has been produced under the terms of The Information Standard.